Carte Blanche (TV series): Presenters

-Carte Blanche 'Making A Difference' Trust
+Carte Blanche Making a Difference Trust

-To celebrate 20 years on air in 2008, Carte Blanche launched the "Making a Difference" Trust to raise funds for specialised paediatric units in selected state hospitals and several welfare organisations across South Africa.
-The Trust has undertaken major paediatric ward revitalisation and capital building projects around the country – at two sites in Johannesburg, two in Pretoria, one each in Bloemfontein, Kimberly, East London, Sebokeng and Durban.
-The tenth hospital currently being assisted is Tygerberg Hospital in Cape Town.
+To celebrate 20 years on air in 2008, Carte Blanche launched the Making a Difference (MAD) Trust to raise funds for specialised paediatric units in selected state hospitals and several welfare organisations across South Africa.
+The Trust has undertaken major paediatric ward revitalisation and capital building projects around the country and has completed over 20 projects to date.

 Apart from several infrastructural upgrades at two child welfare organisations, the Carte Blanche Making a Difference Trust has in previous years supported feeding schemes and assisted in providing food parcels and managing supplies at Inchanga in KZN and Johannesburg Child Welfare and Johannesburg Parent and Child Counselling Centres in greater Johannesburg and at Hartebeespoort Dam in the North-West province.